 - a) Fill pipe with water, ensuring all air is expelled. - b) Top up water to test head level.
-The minimum head shall be 1.5 m above the top of the pipe or ground water level whichever is the higher.
-The maximum head at the lower end of the pipeline shall not exceed 6.0 m. - c) Leave for 30 minutes then measure water loss. - d) The pipeline is acceptable if water loss does not exceed 2 ml per hour, per mm of internal diameter, per m of pipeline length.
+The minimum head hall to 1.5 m above the top of the pipe r ground water level whiches the lower end of the pipeline shall not exceed 6.0 m. - c) Leave for 30 minutes then measure water loss. - d) The pipeline is acceptable if water loss does not exceed 2 ml per hour, per mm of internal diameter, per m of pipeline length.